getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ## Common Options

 The list of common options across SDKs.
-These work more or less the same in all SDKs but some subtle differences will exist to better support the platform.
+These work more or less the same in all SDKs, but some subtle differences will exist to better support the platform.
+Options which can be read from an environment variable or your `~/.sentryclirc` file (`SENTRY_DSN`, `SENTRY_ENVIRONMENT`, `SENTRY_RELEASE`) are read automatically.
+See [Working with Projects]({%- link _documentation/cli/configuration.md -%}#sentry-cli-working-with-projects) for more information.

 {:.config-key}
 ### `dsn`